justusthane/justusthane.github.io/craft/right-to-roam-rucksack/index.md

 The pattern is labeled intermediate, and I think that's probably accurate.
 The instructions are clear and easy to follow, for the most part.
 There are only a few bits that might be frustrating for a beginner to figure out.

-The kit just supplies the materials needed.
-You still have to do all the work yourself (measuring and cutting the fabric, cutting the straps, punching holes, making buckles, etc).
-The kit comes with *almost* everything you need---it even comes with a grommet setting tool.
-Curiously, it does not include a hole punch or a rivet setting tool.
-Here's what you'll need that's not included:
+The kit supplies the materials needed; you still have to do all the prep work yourself (measuring and cutting the fabric, cutting the leather straps, assembling the buckles, etc).
+There are a few things that the kit doesn't include:

 - Thread.
 I used a heavy duty nylon upholstry thread for strength and a jeans needle
 - Leather shears for cuttting the straps to length